Vauff/Maunz-Discord/README.md

 `*about` - Gives information about Maunz such as version and uptime

-`*benchmark <gpu/cpu>` - Provides complete benchmark information on a GPU or CPU powered by PassMark
+`/benchmark <query>` - Provides complete benchmark information on a GPU or CPU powered by PassMark

 `*changelog [version]` - Shows you the changelog of the Maunz version you specify